Loismills/group23._FinalProject/README.md

 8.)Pandas and NumPy: For data manipulation and numerical calculations.
 9.)Matplotlib and Seaborn: For data visualization and for our exploratory data analysis

 Our application is deployed on a streamlit local host.
-The application can be viewed via this link; http://localhost:8501/ This is the youtube video link; https://youtu.be/ih-lLGLQzcw
+This is the youtube video link; https://youtu.be/ih-lLGLQzcw